- B.S., Aerospace Engineering, Virginia Tech

 From 1987-2002, Ms. Modica was an engineer at the Naval Surface Warfare Center, NAVSEA Dahlgren Division.
 She led multiple engineering efforts in support of the development and certification of various Navy systems, including TRIDENT II, TOMAHAWK, AEGIS, Standard Missile, and the Navy Anti- Satellite (ASAT) Program.
 In 1999, Ms. Modica received the Navy Meritorious Civilian Service Award for her leadership and technical contributions to the Navy Theater Ballistic Missile Defense System.
 Ms. Modica started her career with the Navy as a participant in the Federal Government’s Cooperative Education Program in 1987 as a college sophomore engineering student.

-In 1989, Ms. Modica received a Bachelor of Science Degree in Aerospace Engineering from Virginia Polytechnic Institute and State University.
+Ms. Modica received a Bachelor of Science Degree in Aerospace Engineering from Virginia Polytechnic Institute and State University.
 In October 2019, the university inducted Ms. Modica into the Academy of Aerospace and Ocean Engineering Excellence in recognition of her career accomplishments.